-America is a nation drowning in pesticides, and lowans are some of those most impacted.
-Iowa farmers spread more pesticides, commercial fertilizers, and manure than any other state.3 Over 53 million pounds of herbicides are applied annually to soybean and corn crops, with glyphosate-based herbicides (GBHs) accounting for nearly 16 million pounds.4 In Iowa, 90 percent of soybeans and 75 percent of corn crops are treated with glyphosate.
-This equates to an average of 8.9 million acres of soybean crops and 10.2 million acres of corn crops, blanketing over half of the state by land area.5
+America is a nation drowning in pesticides, and Iowans are some of those most impacted.
+Iowa farmers spread more pesticides, commercial fertilizers, and manure than any other state.
+Over 53 million pounds of herbicides are applied annually to soybean and corn crops, with glyphosate-based herbicides accounting for nearly 16 million pounds.
+In Iowa, 90 percent of soybeans and 75 percent of corn crops are treated with glyphosate.
+This equates to an average of 8.9 million acres of soybean crops and 10.2 million acres of corn crops, blanketing over half of the state by land area.

-The growth in glyphosate is staggering.
-Between 1990 and 2023, the average rate of glyphosate applied per acre of soybeans in Iowa jumped 238 percent.6 Monsanto is to blame for this.
-The company introduced its glyphosate-based herbicide Roundup in 1974, and in the mid-90s, released soybean, cotton, and corn seeds resistant to its Roundup product.
-These now make up the majority of all U.S. corn, soybean, and cotton crops.7 With these developments, glyphosate could now be applied up to three times after crop emergence, and U.S. acreage sprayed exploded ninefold.8 Bayer acquired Monsanto in 2018, eliminating the Monsanto branding and bringing Roundup and other former Monsanto products into its portfolio.9
+The growth in glyphosate use is staggering.
+Between 1990 and 2023, the average rate of glyphosate applied per acre of soybeans in Iowa jumped 238 percent.
+Monsanto is to blame for this.
+The company introduced its glyphosate-based herbicide Roundup in 1974, and in the mid-1990s, it released soybean, cotton, and corn seeds resistant to its Roundup product.
+These resistant varieties now make up the majority of all U.S. corn, soybean, and cotton crops.
+With these developments, glyphosate could now be applied up to three times after crop emergence to kill pests without damaging crop yields, and U.S. acreage sprayed exploded ninefold.
+Bayer acquired Monsanto in 2018, eliminating the Monsanto branding and bringing Roundup and other former Monsanto products into its portfolio.